-If no universe is given, the current default universe $(\S3.3)$ is used.
+If no universe is given, the current default universe (§3.3) is used.

-The -taylor switch will show the Taylor series for the three normal mode tunes and spin tune as functions of the phase space coordinates.
+The -taylor switch will show the Taylor series for the three normal mode tunes as functions of the phase space coordinates.
 The computation uses complex series.
 The imaginary part should be zero (or very small).
-The spin Taylor series is only computed when spin tracking is on.

-11.28.6 show constraints
+11.29.6 show constraints